Public Health (MPH)

 - Use IT, e.g. the internet, databases, spreadsheets, word processing

-Applicants should have a good first degree (2.1 or higher) or at least two years relevant experience with evidence of academic potential.
-Those whose first language is not English should have obtained an IELTS score of at least 6.5 in the last three years.
 All applications will be considered on an individual basis by the selection committee.
-Overseas applications should be received in good time before the start of the course, at least by June.
-UK applicants might be invited to come for an informal discussion on the course.
+Overseas applications should be received in good time before the start of the programme, preferably by June.
+UK-based applicants may be invited to attend for an informal discussion.

 Next intake: September each year